 Latest news

-Urgent advice: Important message to our patients from our GP Partners regarding collective action now being taken
+Urgent advice: Important message to our patients from GP Partners - Collective action now being taken

 Why GP Partners Are Taking National Collective Action: We want to take a moment to explain why GP partners across England have overwhelmingly decided to take collective action.
 Our primary goal is to ensure that you continue to receive the best possible care, and we believe that these actions are necessary to protect the future of general practice.